VASABIcz/MyIOT-embeded/README.md

 ### The current state is terrible its more of a few helper functions and example, than a library.
-### I am planing whole rewrote to simplify use and introduce more features.
+### I am planning whole rewrite to simplify usage and introduce more features.